 The project activity is replacement of inefficient motors with new energy efficient motors.
-The new motor will have overall efficiency of 93.9% at full load condition.
-The high efficiency of the energy efficient is due to the following special features:
+The new motor will have overall efficiency of more than 94.2% at full and part load conditions.
 These motors are available in TEFC construction for use in safe areas and also in flameproof enclosure for use in Hazardous areas.